-2. Comparison shop: The first rule of getting a bang for your buck on anything is to shop around.
+2. Comparison shop: The first rule of getting the best bang for your buck on anything is to shop around.
 Check out what phone and plan best suit your needs.
 You can compare different carrier plans and pricing with ease by going to WhistleOut.
 Just input your information and how you want to use the plan, and the site will give you a list of suggestions and the breakdown of each plan.

 5. Call from your computer: You can call people from your computer for free with programs like Skype (as long as they are using it to talk to you, too).
 Use this as much as you can instead of your regular phone to cut down on minutes usage.

-6. Be aware of roaming: Keep in mind that if you're using your cell phone outside its local area, then you'll be hit with roaming charges, which can add up really quickly.
+6. Be aware of roaming: Keep in mind that if you're using your cell phone outside certain areas, then you'll be hit with roaming charges, which can add up really quickly.
 Check with the carrier to see what kind of roaming charges there are and if you will see some even when you're traveling domestically.
 And if you're traveling internationally, then you'll be hit with such high roaming charges that it's better to get a prepaid phone in the country you're visiting (if you're going to be there for a while).
 You can also tack on an international phone plan for a month to your current phone plan or rely solely on WiFi.

 7. Go for the cheaper phones: If you don't need all the bells and whistles, then you can probably go for a less well-known phone but one that will suit your needs.
 You can also go for the older model or buy a refurbished phone.